mpauul/RAG-gdpr-articles/README.md

 ```

 2. In the terminal, run `python scripts/vectorise.py`.
 This command will (for each article):
+- load and use the `sentence-transformers/all-mpnet-base-v2` model locally. **This will take few minutes since it is downloading the model parameters and configuration**
 - split the content into smaller chunks.
 The chunking strategy is to treat each line of the content as an individual chunk, thus keeping each line short in order to embbed a smaller chunk into a vector (for better semantics embedding)
 - vectorise each chunk and add it into the vectorDB for retrieval.
 The vectorisation is done using the `sentence-transformers/all-mpnet-base-v2` model.
 - persist the VectorDB in a in the **data/vector_db** directory`